INSTRUMENTS / GENERATORS

 - Morph Amount

-- MAIN OUT: Panning wheel (PAN) - Panning of the current patch.
+- MAIN OUT: Panning knob (PAN) - Panning of the current patch.

-- MAIN OUT: Volume wheel (VOL) - Volume of the current patch.
+- MAIN OUT: Volume knob (VOL) - Volume of the current patch.

 - SEND TO: Send Track LCD (NUM) - Selects the send effects track to send